OofySimpsonV3/S5T/README.md

 S5T allows you to quickly and efficiently fetch **any Youtube Music search query** (song or album) or **URL** (also song or album / playlist), in lightweight 320K **MP3** format.

-S5T ensures the downloaded audio contains the appropriate **metadata**, ensuring it is compatible with music players and other software.
+S5T downloads your music in the form of MP3's, which will also contain the appropriate **metadata** (album, artist, etc), ensuring your files are compatible with music players and other software!

 S5T is available accross **all operating systems** (as long as Python + **dependencies** are installed; see `requirements.txt`).